AbdulHaouit/Food_Pyramid/README.md

 # Food_Pyramid
-Keep track for a balanced diet
+Keep track and record different food intake daily for a balanced diet using food pyramid.